annahisenberg/angular-car-dealership/README.md

 - As a Frontend Engineer, I need to leverage Angular to build a single page application.

-- As a Frontend Engineer, I need to organize the project that emphasizes separation of concerns.
+- As a Frontend Engineer, I need to organize the project in a manner that emphasizes separation of concerns.

 - ...
 Feel free to add user stories as you see fit!